Best of Kyrgyzstan Tour

 • Travel insurance is required for this tour.
 You are free to choose any insurance company.

-• All listed departures are guaranteed.
+• All listed departures are guaranteed

-• The maximum group size is 12 people.
+• The maximum group size is 12 people

-• A €500 per person deposit is required at the time of booking, and the balance is due 15 days prior to departure.
+• A USD 500 per person deposit is required when booking, and the balance is due 15 days before departure.
 Terms & Conditions: https://kalpak-travel.com/terms-and-conditions/

-• You can opt to book the whole itinerary as a private tour.
+• You can opt to book the entire itinerary as a private tour.
 We can also arrange extra nights before or after the trip, and suggest private tour extensions in Kyrgyzstan or neighboring countries.

 • We can advise and take care of all visas for you.
 Citizens of most countries can visit Kyrgyzstan visa-free for up to 60 days.